East Midlands Airport: (Nottingham) East Midlands Airport

 EasyJet ceased operating from the airport on 5 January 2010.
 However, it was announced on 13 April 2011 that Bmibaby would close its Manchester and Cardiff bases, moving an additional service to East Midlands Airport with increased frequencies and new routes for summer 2012.
 It was announced only just over a year later, on 3 May 2012, that Bmibaby would close down and cease all operations in September 2012, with a number of services being dropped from June.
 The parent company, International Airlines Group, cited heavy losses and the failure to find a suitable buyer as the reasons for the decision.
 In light of the announcement, Flybe and Monarch Airlines announced they would establish a base at the airport, and low-cost airline Jet2.com confirmed they would also expand their operations from the airport, with new routes and an additional aircraft from the summer of 2013.
 In 2015, the airport announced jet2.com would base a seventh aircraft at East Midlands Airport in the summer period.
-Monarch Airlines shut down its base in East Midlands as well by the spring of 2015.
 Ryanair expanded its East Midlands base with a series of new routes and frequency increases on existing routes.
-It now serves the airport with 9 based aircraft, 41 destinations, over 320 weekly flights and roughly 2.3 million passengers a year, making it the largest airline at the airport, accounting for about 50% of passenger traffic, with East Midlands now being Ryanair's third-largest UK airport, after London–Stansted and Manchester, both now also owned by MAG.
+Ryanair became the largest airline at the airport, accounting for about 50% of passenger traffic, with East Midlands now being Ryanair's third-largest UK airport, after London Stansted and Manchester, both now also owned by MAG.

-In 2016 Heathrow handled 1.54 million tonnes of freight and mail, compared with 300,100 tonnes in East Midlands.
-DHL Aviation has a large purpose-built facility at EMA, and courier companies United Parcel Service (UPS) and TNT use the airport as a base to import and export freight.
+In 2016, Heathrow handled 1.54 million tonnes of freight and mail, compared with 300,100 tonnes in East Midlands.
+DHL Aviation has a large purpose-built facility at EMA, and courier companies UPS and PostNL use the airport as a base to import and export freight.

+Development since 2020

-On 4 March 2020 Flybe entered administration, with EMA announcing that all flights were cancelled with immediate effect, the following day.
+On 4 March 2020, Flybe entered administration, with EMA announcing that all flights were cancelled with immediate effect, the following day.

 In the summer of 2020, Aer Lingus announced they would commence flights to Belfast, operated by Stobart Air, taking over the route which was once operated by Flybe, until their collapse in early 2020.
 In June 2021, Stobart Air collapsed, ceasing the route.
-Later in the month, easyJet announced they would take over the Belfast route, operating frequent flights to Belfast International Airport.
+Later in the month, EasyJet announced they would take over the Belfast route, operating frequent flights to Belfast International Airport.
 This was the first easyJet route announced from East Midlands since they stopped services from the airport in January 2010.

 Airlines and destinations

 Passenger

-The following airlines operate regular scheduled and charter flights to and from East Midlands:
+The following airlines operate regular scheduled passenger flights to and from East Midlands: